vmware-tanzu/tanzu-dev-portal/content/guides/spring-for-graphql-security/index.md

 ### Authenticated Principal

 Another scenario you might need to solve for is finding out who the logged-in user is.
-Let’s take the example of orders in our JavaBucks application.
+Let’s take the example of orders in our sample application.
 When I log in as a user and execute a query to find all orders I would expect to find all of the orders that belong to me, not every single order in the system.

 If you open up `OrderController.java` you will notice the method `findAllOrders`.
 Currently, this method calls a method `findAll` in the `OrderService`.
 This isn’t exactly what you want because it will return all the orders in the collection.